Do Full-Height Windows Make Sense for Your New Home?

 We all love a room that’s bright and airy.
 Floor-to-ceiling windows open up the room and allow plenty of natural light into the space.
 With abundant natural light available throughout the home, fewer light fixtures are used during the day.
 This reduced lighting load cuts down on utility bills – and results in valuable savings over time.

-In addition, medical experts agree that the exposure to natural light improves overall health and well-being.
-The natural light that filters into the home through floor-to-ceiling windows boosts Vitamin D, wards off seasonal depression, improves sleep, and reduces health risks of fluorescent lighting.
+In addition, medical experts agree that exposure to natural light improves overall health and well-being.
+The natural light that filters into the home through floor-to-ceiling windows boosts Vitamin D, wards off seasonal depression, improves sleep, and reduces the health risks of fluorescent lighting.